Mandatory health insurance for domestic graduate students

 Do I have to enroll my dependents?

 You do not have to enroll your dependents.
-If you would like to enroll your dependents, please contact USI Insurance Services directly at (800) 853-5899.
+If you would like to enroll your dependents, please contact the insurance provider, Academic Health Plans, directly at (855) AHP-CARE.

 Do I have the option of purchasing other coverage and submitting a waiver for the spring semester?